 Between them, digital specialists and experts in agri-food production are developing sensors, artificial intelligence, drones and satellite technology - and making the benefits of smart data management accessible.
 This empowers better decisions, smarter and more sustainable production, and the ability to track and control the food value chain from raw material to consumer.

+Cluster power

-Cluster power Denmark is now a digital leader, ranking third in both the IMD World Digital Competitive Ranking 2020 and the European Digital Economy and Society Index 2020.
+Denmark is a digital leader, ranking 3rd in the IMD World Digital Competitive Ranking 2024 and 2nd in European Digital Economy and Society Index 2022.
 Against this backdrop, entrepreneurs will find generous support schemes and a vibrant tech startup community.
 The X-Tech Food & Ag Programme, operated by DTU Entrepreneurship at the Technical University of Denmark, and the Rockstart Agrifood accelerator are examples of startup environments that specifically encourage food and agriculture innovation.